Tracking gas prices during the pandemic

 “At the same time, competition plays a role,” Kishor said.
 “If you are in a neighborhood with only one or two gas stations, you may be able to charge more.”

-In Ozaukee County, within each community, prices are fairly consistent, and current prices are largely consistent between communities as well, with most of the county’s gas stations within about a 6-cent range.
-Washington County to the west has a significantly greater price range, which had a 20-cent spread on Friday.

-The competition keeps prices level within a community, but across multiple municipalities economic factors — including land costs, local taxes and the fees for running a gas station — can vary from one community to another.
-Where there is variation from one town to the next, or across county lines, those costs come into play for pricing.
+In Washington County, within each community prices are fairly consistent, but from one community to the next, gas prices currently range from $1.79 to $1.96.
+The competition keeps prices level within a community, but across multiple municipalities economic factors – including land costs, local taxes and the fees for running a gas station – can vary from one community to another.
 Kishor noted that economically, businesses in different communities with different overhead costs would adjust prices to compensate for and cover those different costs.

 AAA data showed Wisconsin gas prices a month ago averaged slightly higher than currently, at $2.02, but trend graphs showing prices over the past year show prices gradually increasing over the past six months since prices dropped sharply during the spring.